jeff4/bionotes.github.io/_comp/typescript.md

 * Error messages etc are showing up properly in `proj-2/_df9/` for c files.
 But in `proj-3`, although tsc compiles and reports proper compile-time errors.
 But errors not showing up despite properly invoking `LspInstallServer` and yes.

 ### More on Type Annotations
-* Many developers--myself included-- generally prfer not to add type annotations on variables where those annotations wouldn't change anything. p.
+* Many developers--myself included--generally prefer not to add type annotations on variables where those annotations wouldn't change anything. p.
 46
 * Having to manually type out annotations can be cumbersome.
 Esp. when types change; Goldberg will illustrate some examples of this later in the book.

 ### Type Shapes p.
 46
+* TS does more than check that the values assigned to variables match their original types.
+* TS also knows what **member properties** should exist on objects.
+* If one attempts to access a property of some variable, TS will make sure that this property is known to exist as part of that varible's type.
+* Went through Queen Latifah example on p.
+47 and verified that tsc reports compile-time error when one tries to call the push() property/method on a string.
+* Went through Cher example on p.
+47 and verified it works and fails as expected.
+* The point is, TS's understanding of object shapes allows TS to report issues with both the *usage* and *assignability* of objeects.
+See more in Chapter 4 on Objects.

+### Modules p.
+47-49
+* Mostly straightforward

+## Chapter 3: Unions and Literals p.
+51